Configuration categories and homotopy automorphisms: Occupants and homotopy automorphisms

 \subsection{The prototype}

 Suppose that the compact smooth $M$ satisfies the condition of \cite[Thm.~2.1.1]{WeissSen1}.
 That is to say, $M$ is the total space of a smooth disk bundle on a smooth compact manifold $L$ without boundary, where the fibers are of dimension $c\ge 3$.
+(The fibers are smooth manifolds homeomorphic to the disk $D^c$.)
 Write

 for the union of the homotopy invertible (path) components in $\rmap_{N\fin}(X,X)$ where $X=\config(M\smin\partial M)$.
 Composition makes this into a grouplike topological or simplicial monoid.

 \begin{thm} Under these conditions on $M$, the broken arrow in the following homotopy commutative diagram can be supplied: